-William M. Darlington: Selections from a Collector's Life, Summer 2014 @ Pitt Special Collections: Christopher Gist
+William M. Darlington: Selections from a Collector's Life, Summer 2014 @ Archives & Special Collections: Christopher Gist

 This library guide is an overview of the Special Collection's exhibit, "William M. Darlington: Selections from a Collector's Life," which features items that were a part of Mr. Darlington's early American history collection.